SHRINIVASH-2003/IT-Service-Desk-Dashboard/README.md

 Built and designed independently as a self-driven Power BI project.

 Feel free to connect, fork, or reach out with feedback and suggestions!

----

-## 📄 License

-This project is open for learning and portfolio purposes.
-Feel free to reference the structure and approach for your own dashboards.